Registration requirement for tractors and other agricultural vehicles

 Agricultural vehicle registration valid from 1 January 2021

-The registration obligation therefore entered into force on 1 January 2021.
+The license plate requirement came into effect on January 1, 2021.
 What does this mean in practice?
-First of all, the RDW has started a registration system.
-It is important to register your agricultural vehicle before 31 December 2021.
-Once this date has passed, it is no longer possible to register your tractor via the RDW website.
-The costs for the registration are €18.
-After 31 December 2021, your vehicle must first be inspected.
-The inspection involves extra costs.
-The cost of the inspection is €200.
-After the registration, you will receive a registration card with which you can comply with the permanent registration obligation for agricultural vehicles.
-Furthermore, the RDW aims to provide all registered vehicles with a registration plate from 1 January 2025.
-When you have received your registration plate, you must attach it to the back of the agricultural vehicle.
+First, the RDW introduced a registration system.
+After this date, it was no longer possible to register a tractor via the RDW website.
+The registration fee is €18.
+If you want to register after December 31, 2021, your vehicle must first be inspected, incurring additional costs (€200).
+After registration, you will receive a license plate card, which allows you to comply with the ongoing license plate requirement for agricultural vehicles.
+Furthermore, the RDW plans to provide all registered vehicles with license plates starting from January 1, 2025.
+Once you have received your license plate, you must attach it to the back of the agricultural vehicle.

 Which agricultural vehicles are subject to registration?